the meaning of the words: A killing center

 A definition that has evolved

 The most recent studies suggest taking into account a diversity of places that correspond to as many killing centers.
-Several are indeed distinguished by the regrouping and the planned murder of the Jews.
+Many are indeed distinguished by the regrouping and planned murder of Jews.

-In Lithuania, in Ponar, nearly 80,000 Jews from Vilnius were killed from December 1942 to the spring of 1944; in Babi Yar, in Ukraine, 33,771 Jews were massacred on 29 and 30 September 1941 by the Nazis and their collaborators; nearly 900 Jews from convoy 73 were transported to Fort IX in Kaunas in Lithuania and murdered; 22 survived.
+In Lithuania, in Ponar, nearly 80,000 Jews from Vilnius were killed from December 1942 to the spring of 1944; in Babi Yar, Ukraine, 33,771 Jews were massacred on 29 and 30 September 1941 by the Nazis and their collaborators; nearly 900 Jews from convoy 73 were transported to Fort IX in Kaunas, Lithuania and murdered; 22 survived.

 Killing centers and extermination camps